carson-ops/voice-to-anything/README.md

 ## GUI Tool
 1. Run **main.py**
-2. Press the blue circular button in the middle of the screen to record
+2. Press the blue circular button in the middle of the GUI to record
 3. Press again to stop recording
 4. You will be prompted with 1 box, asking if you would like to transcribe or summarize
 5. After choosing you will wait a little bit for the AI to scan for calendar information and note taking.
-Adding a settings menu in the future
+- **Adding a settings menu in the future**